 Another natural solution that can be used to clean your couch is baking soda.
 Baking soda is a natural abrasive that can help remove dirt and stains from your couch.
 To use baking soda, simply sprinkle it over the couch and scrub it in with a brush or cloth.
 Then, vacuum up the baking soda once it has been cleaned off.

 Pour baking soda on your COUCH & WATCH WHAT HAPPENS NEXT!!

 Should I use a professional couch cleaning company?

-With standard material, if you have tried all the methods above, but nothings working, then this it’s time to ask professional cleaners for help.
-Some dirt can be a lot harder to tackle then others, such as grease stains, oil-based stains and bad smells.
+With standard material, if you have tried all the methods above but nothings working, then it’s time to ask professional cleaners for help.
+Some dirt can be a lot harder to tackle than others, such as grease stains, oil-based stains and bad smells.

 How long after cleaning can you use the couch?

 It’s generally safe to use your couch after cleaning it, but we recommend waiting a few hours just to be safe.
 If you or any family member have any allergies, you may want to wait even longer before sitting on the couch.

 How can I clean my fabric couch without a shampooer?

 If you’re looking to clean your fabric couch without a shampooer, you can do a few things.
 First, vacuum your couch to remove any loose dirt or debris.
 Then, mix together a solution of water and mild dish soap.